qlands/FormShare/README.md

         ProxyTimeout 120

 # Save the file with Ctlr+o Enter .
 Exit with Ctrl+x
-# Stop the apache server
+# Stop the Apache server
 sudo service apache2 stop
-# Start the apache server
+# Start the Apache server
 sudo service apache2 start

 # Start the FormShare containers.
 It will take about 3 minutes for all the containers to be ready.